 \begin{IEEEbiographynophoto}{Pietro Brach del Prever} [S'23] is a Ph.D.\ student at the Institute for the Wireless Internet of Things, Northeastern University, Boston.
-He received his M.S.\ in Mechatronic engineering from the Polytechnic University of Turin, Italy, in 2022.
-His research focuses on NextG wireless systems. \end{IEEEbiographynophoto}
+He received his M.S.\ degree in Mechatronic Engineering from the Polytechnic University of Turin, Italy, in 2022.
+His research interests focus on NextG wireless systems. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Tommaso Melodia} [F’18] received a Ph.D.\ in Electrical and Computer Engineering from the Georgia Institute of Technology in 2007.
 He is the William Lincoln Smith Professor at Northeastern University, the Director of the Institute for the Wireless Internet of Things, and the Director of Research for the PAWR Project Office.
 His research focuses on wireless networked systems. \end{IEEEbiographynophoto}